gbmhunter/blog/content/electronics/components/inductors/index.md

 ## Inductors In Series And In Parallel

-The behaviour of inductors when connected together in series and in parallel is exactly the same behaviour resistors exhibit, and exactly the opposite behvaiour of what capacitors exhibit.
+The behaviour of inductors when connected together in series and in parallel is exactly the same behaviour resistors exhibit, and exactly the opposite behaviour of what capacitors exhibit.

-## Inductors In Parallel
+### Inductors In Parallel

 When two inductors are connected in parallel, the equivalent total inductance follows the inverse law, as long as there is no **mutual coupling** of their magnetic fields: